spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/00-create-app-profile.md

 ---
 title: "Create an App Profile"
 metaTitle: "Learn how to create an App Profile"
-metaDescription: "This guide provides guidance on how to create a Palette App Profile"
+metaDescription: "This document provides guidance on how to create a Palette App Profile"
 hideToC: false
 fullWidth: false
 ---